Proverbs 22: 6 "Train up a child in the way he should go; even when he is old he will not depart from it." (ESV)

 what is confirmation?

 Confirmation is a public rite of the church preceded by period of instruction in which baptized Christians learn about the confession, life, and mission of the Christian Church.

 Confirmation students attend a two-year program, usually in 7th and 8th grade, that will teach them about the Bible and Lutheran Theology.
-We typically meet on Wednesday evenings for 90 minutes, during the school year.
+We meet in the youth lounge on Sunday mornings after church until Noon.